calledit/metric_depth_video_toolbox/README.md

 ```

 #### unidepth_video.py (rquires installation with  ./install_mvda.sh -unidepth )
-_Uses ML to create FOV locked metric depth video from any normal video file_
+_Uses ML to create FOV locked metric depth video from any normal video file._ UniDepth is not made for video so the videos it produces are very jittery.
+However UniDepth has the capability of using FOV as given by the user.
+Which means it's output tend to be more accurate as a whole.
+That said UniDepth has been trained wiht less data so it strugles with certain types of scenes.
 ```bash
 # Create a metric depth video from a normal video (Note that the unidepth_video.py script is copied to the UniDepth folder on installation.)